Relativistic Flux Tube Model Predictions from Charmed Mesons to Double-Charmed Baryons: INTRODUCTION

 Earlier studies employing the flux tube model, such as Ref. \cite{Jia:2018vwl}, calculated only spin-averaged masses for the $D$ and $D_s$ mesons.
 However, their predictions could not discriminate between spin multiplets because spin-dependent interactions were not considered.
 Additionally, in Ref. \cite{Chen:2009zt, Shan:2008ga}, calculations were limited to the $1P$ and $1D$ states for the $D$ and $D_s$ mesons, neglecting higher radial and orbital excitations.
 Similarly, the authors in Ref. \cite{jia2023} restricted their calculations to a few low-lying states of the $\Xi_{cc}$ and $\Omega_{cc}$ baryons.

 In the current study, we employ the relativistic flux-tube derived mass formula to compute spin-averaged masses.
 Crucially, our methodology integrates spin-dependent interactions, enabling predictions of hyperfine structure splittings within a $jj$ coupling scheme suitable for heavy-light systems.
 We aim to identify the masses of fairly high orbital and radial excited states.
-This approach has been validated in our previous research, successfully reproducing mass spectra for singly heavy baryons \cite{Jakhad:2023ids,Jakhad:2024fin,Jakhad:2024wpx}.
+This approach has been validated in our previous research, successfully reproducing mass spectra for singly heavy baryons \cite{Jakhad:2023ids}.
 In the present work, we extend the application of this model to open-charm mesons and doubly charmed baryons.
 Based on the predicted mass spectra, we further propose tentative spin-parity ($J^P$) assignments for several experimentally observed charmed meson states whose quantum numbers remain unconfirmed.
 Additionally, we provide theoretical predictions for the excitation spectrum of the doubly charmed baryons $\Xi_{cc}$ and $\Omega_{cc}$, which may serve as valuable input for future experimental searches aimed at discovering and classifying their excited states.

 The structure of the paper is organized as follows.
-In Section~II, we outline the relativistic flux-tube model as applied to charmed meson and doubly charmed baryon and detail the methodology used to compute their mass spectra.
-In Section~III, we display our computed mass spectra, compare them systematically with existing theoretical predictions and experimental data.
+In Section~II, we outline the relativistic flux-tube model as applied to charmed meson and doubly charmed baryon and detail the methodology used to compute their mass spectra. {In Section~III, we present the framework used to evaluate the strong decay widths.} Section~IV contains our numerical results for the spectra and decay widths, along with a systematic comparison to available experimental measurements and existing theoretical studies.
 Finally, Section~IV summarizes our main conclusions.